 Is it better to have separate rims for winter tires?

-We know that winter tires improve traction in winter season, but should you use your existing rims or get separate rims for winter tires?
+We know that winter tires improve traction during the winter season, but should you use your existing rims or get separate rims for winter tires?
 What are the pros and cons of either option?

 Pros and cons of using your existing rims

 : If you like the look of your rims, you can still use them with your winter tires.
 Buying tires only will save you from $320 to $640 on the cost of the set.